a11isonliu/Pytorch-NLP-Projects/README.md

 # Pytorch-NLP-Projects
 This repository contains natural language processing projects I have done using Pytorch.
-For many of these projects I have collaborated with Simon Julien and Allison Liu to create the Jupyter Notebooks.
+For many of these projects I have collaborated with Jackson Curry and Simon Julien to create the Jupyter Notebooks.
 Each folder has an additional README explaining (in detail) the jupyter notebooks and topics that are covered.

 ## Below I have some visual highlights from each of the folders: